MAIF/melusine/docs/index.md

 - **Snippet Summaries**: Extract relevant information from lengthy emails, saving you precious time and effort.
 - **Precision Filtering**: Eliminate unwanted emails from your inbox, maintaining focus and reducing clutter.

-Melusine facilitates the integration of deep learning frameworks (HuggingFace, Pytorch, Tensorflow, etc), deterministic rules (regex, keywords, heuristics) into a full email qualification workflow.
+Melusine facilitates the integration of deep learning frameworks (HuggingFace, Pytorch, Tensorflow, etc.), deterministic rules (regex, keywords, heuristics) into a full email qualification workflow.

-## Why Choose Melusine ?
+## Why Choose Melusine?

 Melusine stands out with its combination of features and advantages:

-- **Out-of-the-box features** : Melusine comes with features such as
+- **Out-of-the-box features**: Melusine comes with features such as
-    - Segmenting an email conversation into individual messages
+    - Segmenting an email conversation into individual messages.
-    - Tagging message parts (Email body, signatures, footers, etc)
+    - Tagging message parts (Email body, signatures, footers, etc.).
-    - Transferred email handling
+    - Transferred email handling.
-- **Streamlined Execution** : Focus on the core email qualification logic while Melusine handles the boilerplate code, providing debug mode, pipeline execution, code parallelization, and more.
+- **Streamlined Execution**: Focus on the core email qualification logic while Melusine handles the boilerplate code, providing debug mode, pipeline execution, code parallelization, and more.
-- **Flexible Integrations** : Melusine's modular architecture enables seamless integration with various AI frameworks, ensuring compatibility with your preferred tools.
+- **Flexible Integrations**: Melusine's modular architecture enables seamless integration with various AI frameworks, ensuring compatibility with your preferred tools.
-- **Production ready** : Proven in the MAIF production environment, Melusine provides the robustness and stability you need.
+- **Production ready**: Proven in the MAIF production environment, Melusine provides the robustness and stability you need.

-## Email Segmentation Exemple
+## Email Segmentation Example

 In the following example, an email is divided into two distinct messages separated by a transition pattern.
 Each message is then tagged line by line.
 This email segmentation can later be leveraged to enhance the performance of machine learning models.